mltooling/project-template/react-webapp/README.md

 The used package manager for installing packages is [yarn](https://classic.yarnpkg.com/en/docs/install/#mac-stable).

-Docs should be written in [jsdoc](https://jsdoc.app/about-getting-started.html) format, though overall we advocate self-explanatory code over comments.
+Docs should be written in [JSDoc](https://jsdoc.app/about-getting-started.html) format, though overall we advocate self-explanatory code over comments.

-- [ ] TODO: check for JSDOC extension

 ### Style